 Note that this alternative is properly a pseudoscalar density that can be integrated over a volume as part of a 4-form, as discussed in Appendix~\ref{sec:lagrangiandensities}.

 Critically, this alteration involves both the original spinor field $\psi_{\rm em} = \nabla z_{\rm em} = \lambda_-\,\nabla a_e + \lambda_+\,\nabla a_m I$ and a \emph{dual spinor field},

 where $\zeta = \mu c$ is the wave impedance.
 This dual field exactly exchanges the roles of the electric and magnetic potentials and is a \emph{generalization of the Maxwell bivector}, $G = \zeta^{-1}\widetilde{F}I = \zeta^{-1}(\lambda_+\,\nabla a_m - \lambda_-\,\nabla a_e I)$ in Eq.~\eqref{eq:maxwellbivector}.
 Importantly, this dual field $\widetilde{\psi}_{\rm em,dual}$ \emph{vanishes} when the electric, $\nabla a_e$, and magnetic, $\nabla a_m I$, contributions to the total field $\psi_{\rm em}$ are equal, unlike the Maxwell bivector $G$.
-The Lagrangian $\mathcal{L}_{\rm ems}$ thus vanishes on shell \cite{Dressel2015-ex}, unlike the traditional Lagrangian, which is precisely what one should expect for massless particles with null energy-momenta like the photons composing the electromagnetic field.
+The dual-symmetric Lagrangian $\mathcal{L}_{\rm ems}$ thus vanishes on shell \cite{Dressel2015-ex}, unlike the traditional Lagrangian, which is precisely what one should expect if the electromagnetic field were defined analogously to an acoustic field, i.e., as an effective mean field that averages over the microscopic dynamics of massless point particles with null energy-momenta.
 The full implications of this alternative Lagrangian will be explored in forthcoming work.

-Returning to the Lagrangian-independent part of electromagnetic theory, the inclusion of the power fields surprisingly also corrects the measurable energy and momentum of the field, and thus the Lorentz force on probe charges.
+Returning to the Lagrangian-independent part of electromagnetic theory, the inclusion of nonzero power fields would also correct the measurable energy and momentum of the field, and thus the Lorentz force on probe charges.
 Specifically, the \emph{symmetrized} (Belinfante) energy-momentum tensor has an intuitive bilinear form,

 satisfying $-c\langle T_{\rm em}(1)\rangle_0 = \mathcal{L}_{\rm em}$.
 Notably, this has precisely the same form as the spinor automorphism seen in Dirac's theory of the \emph{relativistic quantum electron}.
 Picking a timelike flux direction $\gamma_0$, this tensor yields,